Nisha-2002/posterSpace-ecommerce-website/README.md

 ## Setup
 1. Make sure you have `MySQL` and a web server to run/interpret `PHP` in your system.
 2. Clone or download the repo and put it to `xampp/htdocs/` if you're using windows, otherwise check tutorial(s) for your corresponding web server and OS.
-3. Install dependencies for JavaScript, `npm install` and PHP, `composer install`.
-4. Create a database named `hotel` and run the script `hotel.sql` to create tables.
-Make sure your configuration matches with `app/DB.php`, otherwise make the desired changes.
+3. Create a database named 'posterspace' and create all the tables by running 'posterspace.sql'.
-5. Run the app by `http://localhost/hotel-mgmt-system-master/index.php`.
+5. Run the app by `http://localhost/posterSpace-ecommerce-website/index.php`.

 ## Screenshots